RobertASmith/parkrun_temporal/README.md

 We would like to thank Mike Graney (Head of Analysis at parkrun) and Chrissie Wellington (Global Head of Health and Wellbeing at parkrun) for providing area level parkrun participation data.

+Data:
+- We provide our cleaned data by IMD quintile - for access to the raw data utilised in this code please contact Mike Graney at parkrunUK.